Dubai police chief warns of Muslim Brotherhood, Iran threat

 “We are aware that there are groups plotting to overthrow Gulf governments in the long term.”

-Reporting by Mirna Sleiman in Dubai and Tom Perry in Cairo; Writing by Andrew Torchia; Editing by Louise Ireland
+Reporting by Mirna Sleiman; Writing by Andrew Torchia; Editing by Pravin Char